Classical Heat Treatment

 Surface Technology (ST)

-ST incorporates specialised plasma spray, HVOF (High Velocity Oxygen Fuel) and thermo-chemically formed coatings to improve wear resistance, hardness and durability and is able to surface engineer components (including complex shapes and internal bores) designed to operate in the most demanding of industrial applications.
+ST incorporates specialised plasma spray, High Velocity Oxygen Fuel (HVOF) and thermo-chemically formed coatings to improve wear resistance, hardness and durability, and is able to surface engineer components designed to operate in the most demanding of industrial applications.

 This unique surface treatment uses macro level ion beams to improve the friction coefficient, adhesive wear and surface hardness; ideally for temperature sensitive materials such as thin metal parts and polymers.